eagerbeaver04/Yadro_test_task/README.md

     If the compiler is not installed, you need to install it.

-    2.2 Navigate to the project folder
+    2.2 Navigate to the project folder.

     2.3 Create `build` directory
     ```sh
     mkdir build
     ```

     2.4 Navigate to `build` folder
     ```sh
     cd build